PatrickJS/upper-case-first/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

 Upper case the first character of a string.
+Also handles non-string entities, such as objects with a `toString` property, numbers and booleans.
+Empty values (`null` and `undefined`) will come out as an empty string.

 ## Installation